df398/flocky/README.md

 Copyright (c) 2019 David Furman

-flocky is an open-source software for development of high-quality ReaxFF reactive force fields.

-It is based on the RiPSOGM swarm intelligence algorithm for global optimization.
+flocky is an open-source platform for development of high-quality ReaxFF reactive force fields for reactive molecular dynamics simulations. flocky is based on the RiPSOGM swarm intelligence algorithm for meta-heuristic global optimization.

 Features: